Health & Wellness

 Dogs can get eye infections or injuries, just like humans.
 If you notice yellow or green discharge or redness, your dog may have an eye infection.

 Bacteria, viruses or environmental irritants can cause eye infections in dogs.
-Eye infections can also be secondary to another illness, Dr. Elizabeth Devitt, DVM, a veterinary consultant for Fetch by The Dodo, says.
+Eye infections can also be secondary to another illness, Dr. Elizabeth Devitt, DVM, a veterinary consultant for Fetch, says.

 Eye infections require veterinary intervention and can quickly become serious if left untreated.
 If your vet diagnoses your pup with an eye infection, they’ll likely be sent home with prescription eye drops or ointment.